1

 If compared with the conventional emulsion, the microemulsion is thermodynamically stable.

-The microemulsion acts as a carrier of drugs for oral, topical as well as parenteral administration.
+The microemulsion acts as a carrier of drugs for oral, topical, and parenteral administration.

 Read more - What is Elixir?